 - Sophisticated as Hell: When the MudFrigimon in Ruined Historic wants you to get rid of some Kyubimon, he says: "I wish you to kick their asses."
 This is most likely unintentional, however, and just a result of the subpar translation.

 - Stupidity Is the Only Option: Some early quests have you helping Akihiro Kurata, one of the main villains in the anime, with his research on how to destroy the Digital World.
 He doesn't hide it well either, and they're main quests that have to be completed to move the story along.

-- The Smurfette Principle: Only one of the four available avatar characters is female, though this is mostly caused by the trope in question also applying to the series the game is based on.
+- The Smurfette Principle: Only three of the ten available avatar characters is female, though this is mostly caused by the trope in question also applying to the series the game is based on.

 - Twenty Bear Asses: Most quests are either this or just killing a certain number of Digimon.